Biological Warfare (cont.)

 Symptoms may occur hours to several days after exposure.
 Initial signs and symptoms include blurred vision, dilated pupils, difficulty swallowing, difficulty speaking, an altered voice, and muscle weakness.
 After 24-48 hours, muscle weakness and paralysis may cause the person to be unable to breathe.
 Varying degrees of muscular weakness may occur.

 Paralysis may indicate the presence of this exposure.
-Laboratory tests generally are not helpful.
+Typical laboratory tests generally are not helpful, although special tests of nerve conduction and muscle response may be useful.
 Infection by inhalation can be diagnosed from nasal swabs up to 24 hours after exposure.

 The most serious complication is respiratory failure.
 With attention to symptoms and help breathing, sometimes with a ventilator, death occurs in fewer than 5% of cases.
 For confirmed exposures, an antitoxin is available from the CDC.
 This antitoxin has all of the disadvantages of horse serum products, including the risks for shock and serum sickness.
 Skin testing is performed first by injecting a small amount of the antitoxin into the skin and then monitoring the person for 20 minutes.